Midaugs/Gymnastic_competition/README.md

 If you’re using a virtual environment (recommended!), activate it: .\venv\Scripts\activate Install Requirements (Including Uvicorn) Install all dependencies from your requirements.txt: pip install -r requirements.txt

-🎉 Perfect!
 Your FastAPI backend is now running and ready!
 You can open your browser and go to: http://127.0.0.1:8000/docs to see the automatic interactive API documentation (Swagger UI).